Scholise — Evidence-first research, analysedScholise

 3. Plans and billing

-- Free plan — limited to 3 projects, 10 literature searches total, 10 draft checks total, 20 saved sources per project, 10 evidence table rows per project, 2 AI Outlines (Beta) with content (account-wide), 5 counter-evidence generations total, and 20 AI paper analyses total.
+• Free plan — limited to 3 projects, 10 literature searches total, 10 Citation Checker runs total, 20 saved sources per project, 10 evidence table rows per project, 2 AI outlines with content (account-wide), 5 counter-evidence generations total, and 20 AI paper analyses total.

-- Pro plan ($7.99/month) — higher limits: unlimited projects, unlimited searches and draft checks, 300 saved sources per project, and 200 evidence table sources.
+• Pro plan ($7.99/month) — higher limits: unlimited projects, unlimited searches and Citation Checker runs, 300 saved sources per project, and 200 evidence table sources.

 Pro subscriptions are billed monthly through Stripe.
 You may cancel at any time via the billing settings page or the Stripe Customer Portal.
 Cancellation takes effect at the end of your current billing period — you retain Pro access until then.